How to fit a Yale cylinder type lock

 - If the screws are too long, use a hacksaw to cut them down, you can also alter the length of the metal strip, which protrudes through the door and locates in to the lock back case, this operates the latch and is designed to be cut if it is too long.

-Make sure the cylinder is aligned properly to allow the key to enter vertically.
+Make sure the cylinder is aligned properly to allow the key to enter or be aligned vertically.

 Any questions, email firstname.lastname@example.org and ask "Chippy"